kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

    ![json](./images/DNAC-TemplateAAA.png?raw=true "Import JSON")

-The DayN regular template has the minimal AAA configuration to configure the device for local AAA connectivity independent of ISE to work with DNAC.
+The DayN regular template has the minimal AAA configuration to configure the device for local AAA connectivity independent of ISE to work with Cisco Catalyst Center.
 Below is for explanation purposes only.
 (Please Import the Template JSON above)

 ```vtl
 aaa new-model